Hive-IT-GmbH/wp-featurizer/README.md

 This plugin allows you to use Feature Flags in Plugins and Themes.
 This plugin can only be used inside a WP-Multisite.
 Sell your Features and control them using WP-CLI in your own controlled WP Multisite.

+## Install

+Clone this plugin into the `wp-content/mu-plugins` folder.
+Make sure to add an mu-autoloader or add a php file to the `mu-plugins` folder and `require_once` the `wp-featurizer/wp-featurizer.php` in there.

 ## Registering Features

 Featues have to be registered to be able to control them via WP-Admin and the Network Admin.